clowwindy/ShadowSPDY/README.md

 --------

 ShadowSPDY simply adds an SPDY layer into Shadowsocks.
 Thus it provides benefits from SPDY, such as low latency, low resource consumption.
+On the other hands, all disadvantages, such as one single packet loss will slow down all active streams.

-ShadowSPDY works best on VPS with > 200ms RTT, 2% packet loss, according to [Google's research on SPDY][6].
-Notice that when packet loss is very high (e.g. >10%), ShadowSPDY will be slower than Shadowsocks.
+ShadowSPDY works best on VPS with > 200ms RTT, < 2% packet loss, according to [Google's research on SPDY][6].
+Notice that when packet loss is high (e.g. >10%), ShadowSPDY will be significantly slower than Shadowsocks.

 ### Shadowsocks